 On 19 October 2022, the Court ordered by consent that the class action commenced by Phi Finney McDonald against Mesoblast (Oil Surveillance Australia Pty Ltd ATF D.A Lynch Superfund v Mesoblast Limited) be consolidated with the class action commenced by William Roberts Lawyers against Mesoblast.
 The consolidated class action is now known as Paul Tibor Horsky and Oil Surveillance Australia Pty Ltd ATF D.A Lynch Superfund v Mesoblast Limited (ACN 109 431 870) (VID268/2022).

-The consolidated class action is jointly funded by the Funders and Phi Finney McDonald and William Roberts are the joint lawyers on the record.
+The consolidated class action is jointly funded by the Funders, and Phi Finney McDonald and William Roberts Lawyers are the joint lawyers on the record.

 The consolidated class action arises in relation to Mesoblast’s statements to the market regarding the potential application of its Remestemcel-L (R-L) product for: